What Is Tautomerism?

-- Acid-catalyst: Here firstly the protonation occurs, cation will be delocalized.
+- Acid-catalyst: Here, firstly, protonation occurs, and the cation will be delocalised.
 Then, deprotonation will occur in the adjacent position of the cation.

 - For base catalysts, deprotonation is the first step.
-Here, instead of cation delocalization, anion delocalization occurs and finally protonation to the different position of the anion.
+Here, instead of cation delocalisation, anion delocalisation occurs and, finally, protonation to the different position of the anion.

-If we consider the simple definition of tautomerism then it is described as a type of isomerism wherein the isomers interchange into or between one another very easily in order to exist together in equilibrium.
-During the reaction, there is proton transfer occurs in an intramolecular fashion.
-Consider an example of tautomerism given below,
+If we consider the simple definition of tautomerism, it is described as a type of isomerism wherein the isomers interchange into or between one another very easily in order to exist together in equilibrium.
+During the reaction, proton transfer occurs in an intramolecular fashion.
+Consider an example of tautomerism given below.

-Ketone-enol, enamine-imine,lactam-lactim, etc are some of the examples of tautomers
+Ketone-enol, enamine-imine,lactam-lactim, etc., are some examples of tautomers.

-Meanwhile, some of the key features of tautomerism are that this process gives more stability for the compound.
-In this phenomenon, there is an exchange of a hydrogen atom between two other atoms while forming a covalent bond to either one.
+Besides, some of the key features of tautomerism are that this process gives more stability to the compound.
+In this phenomenon, there is an exchange of a hydrogen atom between two other atoms while forming a covalent bond with either one.
 Tautomerism is a reversible process.

 Structural Requirement of Tautomerism